FunkeGoodVibe/hash/cm35n4vxs000b09meaav19rhp.md

 ---

-Summary of 97 things every X should know - item 26
+Summary of 97 things every Data Engineer should know - item 26

 ## Introduction